 Options & Futures Markets (FINC465) - Options and futures strategies, the valuation of options and futures, and the theory of hedging.

 Actuarial Science Club

 Xavier's Actuarial Science Club is the perfect fit for those looking to explore the possibilities of a career as an Actuary.
 Students in the Actuarial Science major hear testimonies from actuaries in the field, have the chance to job shadow at a local insurance company in Cincinnati and even travel to meet with fellow numbers people.
 They also meet for study groups regularly.

-97% of students from Xavier’s College of Arts and Science programs, including the Actuarial Science major, are working, volunteering or in graduate school within six months of graduating.
+98% of Xavier students, including those in the actuarial science major, are working, volunteering or in graduate school within six months of graduation.

 Top Jobs: Software Engineer, Actuarial Analyst, Associate Consultant, Chemist, Developer, Electrical Engineer

 Top Companies: Good Samaritan Hospital, The Christ Hospital, AT&T, 84.51, TBM Consulting, ScribeAmerica, GE Aviation

 Cincinnati is home to multiple 500 companies.
 Students in the undergraduate actuarial science program land internships with local and national organizations in both public and private industries.